HashNuke/take_a_look/README.md

 ## Notes

-* It's all just 6 lines + a test case.
+* It's all less than 10 lines + a test case.
 * This gem was written in 13 minutes (not that I'm proud of it).